azaher1215/PatternRec_Project_Group5/README.md

 ├── utils/                  # Utility functions (layout, etc.)
 ├── requirements.txt/       # Package requirements to run this repo
-├── README_huggingface.md/  # Necessary to run the project on Hugging Face ├── scripts/                # Scripts used to train and test the dataset
+├── README_huggingface.md/  # Necessary to run the project on Hugging Face ├── scripts/                # Scripts used to train and test the dataset ├── NLP Results/            # Contains the results of the

 ```